Thanksgiving Sale - upGrad KnowledgeHut-mobile

 In this article

-As the digital era has gifted us a massive technological innovation, organizations and companies have spent the past several decades aggressively increasing their online presence to reach new customers and grow their digital presence.
-It is not surprising, then, that cybercrime also escalated simultaneously.
-The omnipresence of the internet and growing access to it have made it easier than ever before for cybercriminals to target businesses and gain access to personal information about their customers or employees.
+As the digital era has gifted us technological innovation, organizations have spent decades increasing their online presence to reach new customers and grow their digital footprint.
+Cybercrime has escalated simultaneously.
+The omnipresence of the internet and growing access have made it easier for cybercriminals to target businesses and access personal information.

-Learning about basic concepts of cybersecurity helps equip individuals with the knowledge they need to safeguard their networks from potential attacks and safely maintain privileged user access.
-In addition, it is highly beneficial to learn the best online Cybersecurity certificate programs.
+Learning about cybersecurity fundamentals will equip you with the knowledge needed to safeguard networks from potential attacks and safely maintain privileged user access.
+Make time for learning about the best online Cybersecurity certificate programs for you.

 Important Cybersecurity Fundamentals